-Your program must include a system for communicating with employees in a form readily understandable by all affected employees on matters relating to occupational safety and health, including provisions designed to encourage employees to inform the employer of hazards at the worksite without fear of reprisal.
+Your program must include a system for communicating in a readily understandable way with affected employees on matters relating to occupational safety and health, including provisions designed to encourage employees to inform the employer of hazards at the worksite without fear of reprisal.

 While this section does not require employers to establish labor-management safety and health committees, it is an option you should consider.
-If you choose to do so, remember that employers who elect to use a labormanagement safety and health committees, it is an option you should consider.
-If you choose to do so, remember that employers who elect to use a labor- management safety and health committee to comply with the communication requirements are presumed to be in substantial compliance if the committee:
+If you choose to do so, remember employers who elect to use a labor-management safety and health committee to comply with the communication requirements are presumed to be in substantial compliance if the committee:

-- 1. Meets regularly but not less than quarterly. - 2.
-Prepares and makes available to affected employees written records of the safety and health issues discussed at the committee meetings, and maintained for review by the Division upon request. - 3.
-Review results of the periodic scheduled worksite inspections. - Reviews investigations of occupational accidents and causes of incidents resulting in occupational injury, occupational illness or exposure to hazardous substances, and where appropriate, submits suggestions to management for the prevention of future incidents. - 5.
+- 1. Meets regularly but not less than quarterly. - Prepares and makes available to affected employees written records of the safety and health issues discussed at the committee meetings.
+These records are maintained for review by the Division upon request. - 3.
+Reviews results of the periodic scheduled worksite inspections. - 4.
+Reviews investigations of occupational accidents and causes of incidents resulting in occupational injury, occupational illness, or exposure to hazardous substances, and-where appropriate submits suggestions to management for the prevention of future incidents. - 5.
 Reviews investigations of alleged hazardous conditions brought to the attention of any committee member.
 When determined necessary by the committee, it may conduct its own inspection and investigation to assist in remedial solutions. - 6.
-Submits recommendations to assist in the evaluation of employee safety suggestions. - Upon request of the Division, verifies abatement action taken by the employer to abate citations issued by the Division.
+Submits recommendations to assist in the evaluation of employee safety suggestions. - 7.
+Upon request of the Division, verifies abatement action taken by the employer to abate citations issued by the Division.